 What is Involved?

-- There are 3 levels of coaching packages with our experienced Certified Teachers to choose from (see below for pricing) – 6, 12 or 20 hour packages
+- Services can be booked by the hour or, we offer 3 levels of coaching packages with our experienced Certified Teachers to choose from (see below for pricing) – 6, 12, or 20-hour packages

 - Weekly coaching sessions and follow-up check-ins, which can be a combination of in-person and virtual